HelloAnneKim/hacking_race/README.md

 `./download_viz.sh`

+### Step 0.5: Install dependencies
+Either make a virtual environment or install the dependencies to your system:
+` pip install -r requirements.txt`

 ### Step 1: Run ancestry prediction and clustering
 In this example, we're running a prediction on sample HG01108, a Puerto Rican female